SAP-samples/teched2023-AD267/exercises/rap/exercises/ex99/README.md

 7. Add `ZLOCAL` to your favorites packages.

-   - Right click on the folder **Favorite Packages** in your newly created ABAP project.
+   - Right-click on the folder **Favorite Packages** in your newly created ABAP project.

    ![add_to_favorites](images/99_100_add_zlocal_to_favorites.png)